mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-mysql.markdown

 sortorder: 500031001
 toc: False
 sidebartitle: sqlalchemy.dialects mysql
-meta: Python example code for the mysql callable from the sqlalchemy.dialects module of the SQLAlchemy project.
+meta: Python example code that shows how to use the mysql callable from the sqlalchemy.dialects module of the SQLAlchemy project.

 mysql is a callable within the sqlalchemy.dialects module of the SQLAlchemy project.